Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 You can derive `Partial EQ` so long as all the parts of your type also implement `Partial EQ`, or you can implement it yourself.

-Implementing it yourself can be really handy if you have a structure where some fields _can_ be different but the overal value still be considered the same overall "thing".
+Implementing it yourself can be really handy if you have a structure where some fields _can_ be different but the overall value still be considered the same "thing".

 The official Rust guide uses books with ISBNs as an example, but just to be different, lets consider how you might also want this kind of behaviour for aliased user information.